Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices: Bound state of a spin flip and a hole in a ferromagnetic background

 \be \sum_n \psi_{\bm P} (-\bm r) \lp e^{i \bm P \cdot \bm t_n} \delta (\bm r - \bm t_n) + e^{-i \bm P \cdot \bm t_n } \delta (\bm r + \bm t_n) \rp + \sum_n \lp \psi_{\bm P} (\bm r + \bm t_n) + \psi_{\bm P} (\bm r - \bm t_n)\rp = \widetilde \epsilon_{\bm P} \psi_{\bm P} (\bm r) \ee \be \sum_{\bm r'} \sum_n \left [ \lp e^{i \bm P \cdot \bm t_n} \delta (\bm r - \bm t_n) + e^{-i \bm P \cdot \bm t_n } \delta (\bm r + \bm t_n) \rp \delta(\bm r' + \bm r) + \delta (\bm r' - \bm r + \bm t_n) + \delta (\bm r' - \bm r - \bm t_n)\right ] \psi_{\bm P} (\bm r') = \widetilde \epsilon_{\bm P} \psi_{\bm P} (\bm r) \ee We solve this equation numerically for a hexagon-shaped lattice with diameter up to 25 sites and periodic boundary condition to find the dispersion $E(\bm P)$.
 We also check numerically that for electron doping for triangular lattice, there is no bound state, and check that there is no bound state in the case of square lattice.

-The results of the numerical tight-binding calculations are shown in Fig.~\ref{fig:numerics1}.
+The results of the numerical tight-binding calculations are shown in Fig.~\ref{fig:numerics1_SM}.
 We find that the spin polaron has a mass $m_{p} \approx 13 m_h$ near the $\Gamma$-point, where $m_h = \frac{2}{3 t a^2}$ is the mass of a hole.
+The wavefunction at finite momenta is shown in Fig.~\ref{fig:wavefunction_multiple}.
+The bound state exists everywhere except at the points $K,K'$.
+Upon approaching these points, the localization radius of the wavefunction increases.